top of page

 The Yanomami Foundation

 The Yanomami Foundation, a 501(c)(3) nonprofit organization, is dedicated to supporting the Yanomami people in preserving their culture and protecting their Amazonian homeland.
-Our diverse team collaborates with Yanomami leaders to provide essential tools, resources, and intercultural training tailored to their needs.
+Our diverse team collaborates with Yanomami leaders to provide essential tools, resources, and intercultural training to the environmental, educational, and health priorities identified by Yanomami leaders.
 By focusing on sustainable projects and addressing community challenges, we aim to ensure the long-term success and prosperity of Yanomami communities.

 Milestones